hdugan/Zoo955/README.md

 CREDIT HOURS: 1 credit

-MEETING TIME AND LOCATION: Tuesdays from 13:30-14:30 in Hasler Lab 210.
+MEETING TIME AND LOCATION: Tuesdays from 9:00-10:00 in Hasler Lab 210.

-INSTRUCTIONAL MODE: Face-to-face
+INSTRUCTIONAL MODE: Face-to-face.
+Zoom https://zoom.us/j/726741289

 REQUISITES: Students should be familiar (beginner level) with the R programming language.